zerynth/docs-v3/docs/reference/libs/components/ds1307/index.md

 _datasheet_: <https://datasheets.maximintegrated.com/en/ds/DS1307.pdf>

 This module implements the Zerynth driver for the Maxim DS1307 RTC.
+This module require the import and use of `time` module to be able to work correctly.

-### class DS1307
+### class `DS1307`
 ```python
 DS1307(addr=0x68, drvname=I2C0, clock=400000)
 ```